Healthdirect Free Australian health advice you can count on.

 • wires connecting the brackets

-The wires gently put pressure on the teeth, pulling them into the right position.
+The wires put gentle pressure on your teeth, pulling them into the right position.
+Braces are fixed, meaning that you can’t take them off.

 What is a retainer?

-A permanent retainer is a line of metal that is attached to the inside of the teeth to stop them moving.
+A permanent retainer is a line of metal that is attached to the inside of your teeth to stop them moving.

 A temporary retainer does the same thing, but can be put in and taken out.
-It is usually worn only at night.
+It’s usually worn only at night.

-Benefits and risks of dental braces and retainers
+What are the benefits and risks of dental braces, aligners and retainers?

 • gum damage